Building-acoustics-TU-Eindhoven/acousticDE/doc/Auralization Use.md

 ## Inputs

 ### Anechoic signal path
 The anechoic signal is a wav file needed for the convolution with the impulse response of the room in question.
 An anechoic file is a sound/speech recorder inside a fully absorbing chamber and therefore without any reflections.
 In the repository only one anechoic file is present; the user could decide to use their own.
-This anechoic file has been provided by (<u>[ODEON software](https://odeon.dk/downloads/odeon-zip-archives/#gsc.tab=0)).
+This anechoic file has been provided by [ODEON software](https://odeon.dk/downloads/odeon-zip-archives/#gsc.tab=0).

 ### resultsFVM.pkl path
 The result file from the FVM calculation is needed to run the script.